NativeScript/nativescript-dev-appium/README.md

 1. Missing installed appium
 2. Misleading appPath or capabilities location.
 Please make sure that the path to the app or capabilities location is correct.
-3. Misleading detials for device specified in appium config
+3. Misleading details for device specified in appium config

 ## Contribute
 We love PRs!
 Check out the [contributing guidelines](CONTRIBUTING.md).
 If you want to contribute, but you are not sure where to start - look for [issues labeled `help wanted`](https://github.com/NativeScript/nativescript-dev-appium/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).